-WARNING: Never leave a child unattended, even if the child is secured in a child restraint system.
+WARNING: Never leave a child unattended, even if the child is secured in a child safety seat.

-WARNING: Never use a child restraint system that has been involved in a collision.
-Discard the seat and have it replaced as described in the child restraint system manufacturer's instructions.
+WARNING: Never use a child safety seat that has been involved in a collision.
+Have the seat inspected or replaced as described in the child safety seat manufacturer's instructions.